jcavera/subjective_time/data/README.md

 national llama appreciation day the festival of saint cedric
 ```
+Yes, there is a macro substitution for "chocolate" (_z).
+It turns out that there are quite a lot of chocolate-related
+holidays.
+Go figure.

 ### Numeric substitution

 Number substitution can be used for turning numbers into their text equivalent.
 A number is preceeded by the number sign (#),